Victoria Palace Theatre

 Over the decades, the Victoria Palace Theatre has been home to a host of productions, with variety acts and revues in its early years and successful shows such as the original production of Me and My Girl in 1937 and The Black and White Minstrel Show from 1960 until 1972.
 Other notable productions include Annie, Windy City, The Little Foxes and High Society, as well as the Buddy Holly musical.

-In recent years, the venue has been home to many popular musicals such as Fame, Kiss Me Kate and The Rocky Horror Show.
-Since 2005, Billy Elliot, based on the year 2000 film of the same name, closed in January 2017 to allow the theatre to be refurbished.
+In recent years, the venue has been home to many popular musicals such as Fame, Kiss Me Kate, The Rocky Horror Show and Billy Elliot, based on the year 2000 film of the same name.
+Billy Elliot closed in January 2017 to allow the theatre to be refurbished.
+Since reopening, the theatre has become the West End home of global smash-hit musical Hamilton.

 - Billy Elliot, opened 31 Mar 2005, closed 07 Apr 2016